Writing Rules of Thumb

 I wrote the first chapter of what became Loss Of Reason in 1988.
-It took me until October of 2015 to perfect it to where it was worth publishing.
-The purpose of these articles is to pass along some of the handy rules of thumb I wish I'd had at the beginning of that twenty-seven years which continue to make my writing clearer — and easier.
-Check back periodically as I’ll be adding to these as time goes by.
+It took me until October of 2015 to make it worth publishing.
+The purpose of these articles is to pass along some of the handy rules I wish I'd had at the beginning of that twenty-seven years which continue to make my writing clearer — and easier.
+Check back periodically as I’ll be adding more rules as time goes by.

 — Tools —

 The tool I use most is Google’s Ngram Viewer.
-They’ve analyzed hundreds of thousands of books and keep the results in a giant database.
-Put in two or more phrases separated by commas, say “cellphone, cell phone” and the viewer will display a chart comparing the historic usage of those phrases.
+They’ve parsed the words of hundreds of thousands of books and keep the results in a giant database.
+Put in two or more phrases separated by commas, say, “cellphone, cell phone” and the viewer will display a chart comparing the historic usage of those phrases.
 At a glance you can tell which phrase is more popular or less popular, whether it is increasing in popularity or decreasing, and whether its usage trend is accelerating or decelerating.

 I don’t always choose the most popular phrase (though I usually do), or the one climbing in popularity the fastest.
 It’s just nice to know where you stand.
 You can find Ngram Viewer here, or click or tap the graphic.

-The one universal tool every good writer has or should have in their arsenal is the handy reference manual The Elements Of Style by Strunk and White.
+The one universal tool every good writer has or should have in their arsenal is the handy reference manual The Elements of Style by Strunk and White.
+E.B.White wrote Stuart Little, Charlotte's Web, and The Trumpet Swan.
 I don’t follow all its rules (see Harry Potter . . . the comma fault, below), but many of them are excellent.

 Rule is #14 (Part V) is great too: "Avoid fancy words . . .
 Do not be tempted by a twenty-dollar word when there is a ten-center handy . . . "